samyipsh/tp/docs/UserGuide.md

 * `add n/Johnny Sim p/91234567`
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com p/1234567 t/criminal g/lovelyprisoner`

-### Listing all persons : `list`
+### Listing all contacts : `list`

-Shows a list of all persons in the [global contacts](#global-contacts) and the total number of contacts.
+Shows a list of all contacts in the [global contacts](#global-contacts) and the total number of contacts.

 Format: `list`

-### Editing a person : `edit`
+### Editing a contact : `edit`

-Edits an existing person in the list of contact.
+Edits an existing contact in the list of contact.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [g/GITHUB_USERNAME] [l/LINKEDIN] [d/DETAIL] [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
+* Edits the contact at the specified `INDEX`.
 The index refers to the index number shown in the [displayed contacts](#displayed-contacts) list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be replaced.
+* When editing tags, the existing tags of the contact will be replaced.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the contact’s tags by typing `t/` without specifying any tags after it.
 The same applies for description `d/`.
-* Edited person should not result in duplicate persons in the contact book.
+* Edited contact should not result in duplicate contacts in the contact book.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd contact to be `Betsy Crower` and clears all existing tags.
-*  `edit 2 p/ g/` Removes the phone number and github user of the 2nd person.
+*  `edit 2 p/ g/` Removes the phone number and github user of the 2nd contact.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:** <br>